DimABSA/DimABSA2026/README.md

 To bridge this gap, this task introduces **Dimensional ABSA (DimABSA)**, a task that integrates dimensional sentiment analysis into the traditional ABSA framework and is defined as:

-> Given a textual instance, participants are expected to predict real-valued **valence** and **arousal** scores associated with relevant aspects.
+> Given a textual instance, participants are expected to predict real-valued **valence** and **arousal** scores for aspects and extract their associated information from text.
 The proposed DimABSA task has the following features

 - **Fine-grained sentiment modelling**: Replaces discrete sentiment labels with continuous VA scores, offering more nuanced emotional representation.